Public Health Governance Project

 Project Overview

-Funded by the Canadian Institutes of Health Research, the Public Health Governance for a Post-COVID Canada (PHG) project is being undertaken by the Technoscience and Regulation Research Unit (TRRU) at Dalhousie University in collaboration with public health, social science, information science, and legal experts from across Canada.
-Our interdisciplinary team is pursuing a multi-stream research agenda that aims to produce a framework to improve public health practices, policies and programs:
+Funded by the Canadian Institutes of Health Research, the Public Health Governance for a Post-COVID Canada (PHG) project is being undertaken in collaboration with public health, social science, information science, and legal experts from across Canada.
+Our interdisciplinary team is pursuing a multi-stream research agenda, which includes:

-- Analyse existing and new data collected among equity deserving communities and public health care providers and experts to gain insights from their knowledge and experiences during the pandemic.
+- Analysing existing and new data collected among marginalized communities, health service providers and legal and policy experts to gain insights from their knowledge and experiences during and since the pandemic.

-- Conduct a series of focus groups and deliberative engagements about public health across Canada.
+- Conducting a series of focus groups and deliberative engagements about public health across Canada.

-- Design a public health governance framework to be developed into a Canada’s first Population and Public Health Act: An Act to Care.
+- Designing a public health governance framework to be developed into a Canada’s first Population Health & Wellbeing Act.

 How are we defining public health?